needle-mirror/com.unity.asset-manager-for-unity/Documentation~/import-assets.md

 If the asset has optimized and converted files, they're imported along with the source files.
 For more information, see [Optimize and Convert](https://docs.unity.com/cloud/en-us/asset-manager/optimize-and-convert).
 After import, you can upload the transformed files only as new assets.
 You can't re-upload them to the original asset.

+> **Note**:
+Asset Manager for Unity will persist the tracking information of the imported and uploaded assets under `{Project Folder}/ProjectSettings/Packages/com.unity.asset-manager-for-unity/`.
+If the project is under source control, it is recommended to have the content of this folder also under source control.
+This will ensure anyone getting the project will also have the same Asset Manager for Unity tracking information.

 ## Browse imported assets

 To browse imported asset, select the **In Project** tab at the top of the Asset Manager for Unity window.